Conflicts of Interest - Key Issues for Foundations

-With Congress and the media focusing on corporate governance and foundation administration, it is a good time to make sure that all grantmakers have a strong conflict of interest policy in place.
+With Congress and the media focusing on corporate governance and foundation administration, now is the time to make sure that all grantmakers have a strong conflict of interest policy in place.
 Both private foundations and public charities (such as community foundations) should have clear guidelines on financial or other interests that must be disclosed and transactions that must be scrutinized or avoided.
 The policy should cover both board members and foundation staff.
-A robust conflicts policy can not only help a grantmaker stay on the right side of the law but can also keep the organization from engaging in behavior that gives even the appearance of conflict.
+A robust conflicts policy can not only help a grantmaker stay on the right side of the law, but can also keep the organization from engaging in behavior that gives even the appearance of conflict.

 While the Tax Code does not require that a charitable organization have a conflicts policy in place, it would be difficult to achieve or demonstrate compliance with applicable provisions of the law without such a document.

 Board members or trustees of a charity have fiduciary duties to the organization.
 This means that they must be careful stewards of the charity's assets and must put the charity's interests first.
 On occasion, however, a board member's other involvements–business interests, family relationships, or political or other charitable activities–may make it impossible for him or her to provide disinterested advice to the charity.
 Especially when the matter affects the financial interests of a board member, this duality of loyalties may become a conflict of interest.

 In addition, for private foundations, Section 4941 of the Tax Code prohibits a variety of financial transactions between the foundation and "disqualified persons."
 This category includes substantial contributors to the foundation and its managers, plus members of both those groups' families and businesses in which they have a large stake.
 Specifically barred transactions include rent payments to a disqualified person and loans from the foundation to a disqualified person, even when the terms of the deal would benefit the foundation substantially.